MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v25.md

 - Upgrade to Business Central Spring 2019 (version 14).

   - If your solution is already on version 14, then no action on this step is required.
   - If you're upgrading from Business Central Fall 2018 (version 13) or Dynamics NAV, we recommend you upgrade to the latest update for version 14 that has a compatible update for version 25.
-For more information, see [[!INCLUDE[prod_long](../developer/includes/prod_long.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).
+Learn more in [[!INCLUDE[prod_long](../developer/includes/prod_long.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).

    To download the latest update, go to [Released Cumulative Updates for Microsoft Dynamics 365 Business Central Spring 2019 Update on-premises](https://support.microsoft.com/help/4501292).